rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 brew install open-ocd
 ```

-The `start_openocd_f4` script requires a few additional parameters to ensure proper connection to vscode and GDB:
+The `start_openocd_f4` script requires a few additional parameters to ensure proper connection to VSCode and GDB:

 ```bash
 #!/bin/bash